ben-mini/ben-mini.github.io/_posts/2025-06-14-trust-and-procedural-fetishism.md

 A natural reaction to all of this is to antagonize, belittle, and destroy these institutions.
 But if something has a disease, there are smarter ways to address it than killing the host.

 Government is the reason we’ve been able to innovate in projects without any clear profit motive.
-The government created our libraries, highways, and Internet as ways to protect, connect, and improve our ways of life.
+The government created our sewage, highways, and Internet as ways to protect, connect, and improve our ways of life.
 They're the truest [platform](https://ben-mini.com/2024/what-is-a-platform) developers that for-profit companies have benefited off for centuries.
 It would be a damn shame if the next Internet was stymied by procedural fetishism.

 ### Doesn't procedural fetishism create jobs?

 Another reaction is to argue that procedural fetishism is _good_, as it’s created jobs (and entire industries) in the form of auditors, lawyers, and procurement brokers.
 Heck, one could argue that with less compliance, Kibu might be existentially threatened.

 The tradeoff is that although these jobs are _around_ care, they aren’t _in_ care.
 We can all agree it would be cool to have more engineers in healthcare.
-But instead of developing compliance software, they’d be building real medical equipment that actually helps patients.
+But instead of developing compliance software, they ought to be building real medical equipment that directly helps patients.
 In a world graded on outcomes over procedures, I actually think capitalism could drive _more_ jobs.

 At Kibu, I often fantasize about a world without compliance.
 I fall asleep at night wondering what data and AI could do to actually improve the lives of individuals.
 I imagine how freeing it would be to build a solution that’s unburdened by the misaligned requirements of policy.
 Kibu wouldn’t be diminished- we’d thrive.